EducationalTestingService/rsmtool/doc/usage_rsmtool.rst

 Input
 -----

-``rsmtool`` requires a single input to run an experiment: a configuration file.
+``rsmtool`` requires a single argument to run an experiment: the path to the configuration file.
 It can also take an output directory as an optional second argument.
 If the latter is not specified, ``rsmtool`` will use the current directory as the output directory.

 .. include:: config_rsmtool.rst